sequana/webapp_samplesheet/README.md

 # Check My Sample Sheet

-This is a streamlit application that uses Sequana (github.com/sequana/sequana) modules to check Sample Sheet from Illumina sequencers.
+This is a streamlit application that uses Sequana (github.com/sequana/sequana) **iem** modules to check Sample Sheet from Illumina sequencers.

 Running demo is here: https://check-my-sample-sheet.streamlit.app/